Debian/britney2/doc/hints.md

 This document describes the "britney hints".
 These are basically small instructions to britney.
 The vast majority of them involve overriding a quality gating policy in britney.
-However, there are a few hints that assist britney into finding solutions that she cannot compute herself.
+However, there are a few hints that assist britney into finding solutions that it cannot compute itself.

 ## Related configuration